LaraPalCom/laravel-sitemap/README.md

 A simple sitemap generator for Laravel 5.

+## Notes

+Latest supported version for Laravel 4 is ~2.4 (e.g v2.4.15)
+Branch dev-master is for development and is unstable

 ## Installation

-Run the following command and provide the latest stable version (e.g v2.4.15) :
+Run the following command and provide the latest stable version (e.g v2.5.1) :

 ```bash
 composer require roumen/sitemap